EdisonLeeeee/SpikeNet/README.md

 ## (Optional) Re-generate node features via DeepWalk
 Since these datasets have no associated node features, we have generated node features via unsupervised DeepWalk method (saved as `.npy` format).
 You can find them at [Dropbox](https://www.dropbox.com/sh/palzyh5box1uc1v/AACSLHB7PChT-ruN-rksZTCYa?dl=0) as well.
 Only `dblp.npy` is uploaded due to size limit of Dropbox.

-Please feel free to contact me if you need `tmall.npy` or `patent.npy`.
+(Update) The generated node features for Tmall and Patent datasets have been shared through Aliyun Drive, and the link is as follows: https://www.aliyundrive.com/s/LH9qa9XZmXa.

+Note: Since Aliyun Drive does not support direct sharing of npy files, you will need to manually change the file extension `.txt` to `.npy` after downloading.

 We also provide the script to generate the node features.
 Alternatively, you can generate them on your end (this will take about minutes to hours):